Monster radiative shocks in the perturbed magnetospheres of neutron stars: Nonlinear magnetosonic waves

-The evolution of the wave profile is convenient to view using the coordinate \beq \xi\equiv t-r. \eeq The FFE limit corresponds to $d\xi/dt=0$ along $C^+$.
-Then, the wave profile $E(\xi)$ remains static, except for the decreasing overall normalization $E\propto r^{-1}$.
-By contrast, MHD characteristics have $d\xi/dt>0$.
+Significant MHD corrections to FFE arise if $\sigma=\c\sigbg$ drops, i.e. if the plasma experiences strong expansion in the wave, $\c\ll 1$.
+This occurs where the plasma is accelerated as $E^2$ approaches $B^2$.
+Note that strong expansion also implies strong adiabatic cooling.
+Thus, shock formation is expected in the part of the wave with large $\gamma$, small $\c$, and a reduced temperature.
+The process of MHD shock formation is illustrated in Figure~3.
+The shock occurs where the characteristics cross, bringing different values of $\beta$ to the same location and thus creating a discontinuity.

-We will consider waves launched at sufficiently small radii where $\Bbg$ far exceeds the wave electric field $E$, and the plasma oscillates with small $|\beta|\ll 1$, which implies a negligible change in plasma density, $|\c-1| \ll 1$.
-In this inner zone, characteristics propagate with speed $\beta_+=1-{\cal O}(\sigbg^{-1})$ and FFE is an excellent approximation.
-In particular, the wave initially propagates with negligible distortion: each $C^+$ characteristic keeps a constant coordinate $\xi=t-r=\xiin$, and one can define an initial (undeformed) profile of $E(\xiin)$.
+We consider waves emitted at sufficiently small radii where $\Bbg$ far exceeds the wave electric field $E$, and the plasma oscillates with small $|\beta|\ll 1$, which implies a negligible change in plasma density, $|\c-1| \ll 1$.
+At the small radii, characteristics propagate with speed $\beta_+=1-{\cal O}(\sigbg^{-1})$ and FFE is an excellent approximation.
+In particular, the wave initially propagates with negligible distortion: each $C^+$ characteristic satisfies $d\xi_+/dt=0$, i.e. keeps a constant coordinate $\xi=t-r/c=\xiin$, and one can define an initial (undeformed) profile of $E(\xiin)$.
+More precisely, the profile of $rE(\xi)$ is static at small $r$ while the normalization of $E(\xi)$ is decreasing, $E\propto r^{-1}$.

 This initial profile is the only parameter of the problem besides the magnetospheric parameters $\mu=r^3\Bbg$ and $D=r^3\sigbg$.
-It is conveniently described by \beq K(\xiin)\equiv \frac{rE}{\mu} \quad ({\rm set~at~small~} r). \eeq We will examine the wave evolution using the $C^+$ characteristics, each described by its initial position $\xiin$ and $K(\xiin)$.
+It is conveniently described by \beq K(\xiin)\equiv \frac{rE}{\mu} \quad ({\rm set~at~small~} r). \eeq We will calculate the wave evolution by tracking the $C^+$ characteristics, each described by its initial position $\xiin$ and $K(\xiin)$.
 Note that $K(\xiin)$ may be positive or negative.
 Characteristics with $K<0$ will develop $\c\ll 1$, leading to monster shock formation.